University of Greenland

-The University of Greenland (Ilisimatusarfik Kalaallit Nunaat; Grønlands Universitet) is Greenland's only university.
+The University of Greenland (Ilisimatusarfik; Grønlands Universitet) is Greenland's only university.
 It is in the capital city of Nuuk.
-Most courses are taught in Danish, a few in Greenlandic and classes by exchange lecturers often in English.
+Most courses are taught in Danish, with a few in Greenlandic, but classes by exchange lecturers are often in English.

 The university had an enrollment of 205 students in 2018, composed of mostly Greenlandic inhabitants.
 It has around fourteen academic staff and five technical-administrative employees.
 The modest student population is due, in part, to most Greenlandic students going to universities in Denmark.

 History

 The University of Greenland was established in 1987 to provide local higher education for Greenland.
 It was originally located in the former Moravian mission station of Neu Herrnhut, and moved into a dedicated research complex, Ilimmarfik, in 2009.
 The university has a DKK 14.8 million budget.